Sjung3/Todos/README.md

 My frontend was already built in JavaScript therefor I kept it in JavaScript but adapted it so it would connect to the backend.

 I choose to build the project without any testing since I need a bit more practice on this.
-We didn’t touch the subject about exception handling in backend much during the course, i.e. should the exception message be in a log or should it be visible in the UI, should it be try/catch or @Security annotation, what is best practice etc. Therefor it is now on my ‘To read more about’-list.
+We didn’t touch the subject about exception handling in backend much during the course, i.e. should the exception message be in a log or should it be visible in the UI, should it be try/catch or @Security annotation, what is best practice etc. Therefore it is now on my ‘To read more about’-list.